jeremyosborne/confetti-pigs-in-space/README.md

         grunt build

+* If you are going to tweak the code and test things out, recommend:

+        grunt watch

 * Load up the game in a browser by opening up `index.html`.
     * Recommended: [Google Chrome](http://www.google.com/chrome).
-    * Purposely Unsupported Browsers: IE 6-8, and probably other old browsers.
+    * Purposely Unsupported Browsers: IE 6-8, and likely other old browsers.
 * Click to shoot things.